oldratlee/useful-scripts/docs/java.md

-  -s, --jstack-path <path>  specify the path of jstack command -F, --force               set jstack to force a thread dump(use jstack -F option) -h, --help                display this help and exit delay                     the delay between updates in seconds. count                     the number of updates.
+  -s, --jstack-path <path>  specify the path of jstack command -F, --force               set jstack to force a thread dump(use jstack -F option) -h, --help                display this help and exit delay                     the delay between updates in seconds count                     the number of updates
-                            the usage of delay/count imitates vmstat
+                            delay/count arguments imitates style of vmstat command
 ```

 ### 示例